uwdata/fast-kde/README.md

 <a id="density2d_extent" href="#density2d_extent">#</a>
 <i>density2d</i>.<b>extent</b>()

 Get the calculated extent of density estimation.
-Returns an array containing the x- and y-dimension [min, max] extents.
+Returns an array containing the x- and y-dimension extents: [[xmin, xmax], [ymin, ymax]].
 This method does not support setting the extent to a new value, as this requires re-binning the input data.

 <a id="density2d_heatmap" href="#density2d_heatmap">#</a>
 <i>density2d</i>.<b>heatmap</b>([<i>options</i>])